-Implications for Research

 None of the studies addressed the level of knowledge or previous backgrounds that SCSWs should have when being involved in being education in the delivery of an ICI; however this needs to be considered when proposing that these individuals take on any form of ICI.
 Within the studies in the review, there was no consistent method for evaluation and none of the studies evaluated the long-term impact of education or the impact it has had on the service users themselves.
 This is an interesting area that requires further research to ensure that education is effective and appropriate for both staff and service users.
 This review focuses on the need for the re-designing and re-skilling of the SCSW workforce in order to meet the needs of service users in the community and not about the re-framing of professionals roles.
 From this review it can be concluded that there needs to be more research into the education of SWCs in ICIs, in order for providers of services to be able to develop the most appropriate and effective educational methods for staff.
 Organisations must also give consideration to the need for regular refresher sessions to ensure that support workers are aware of their responsibilities and remain competent at the ICI.
 Furthermore, with the increasing focus on the role of independent and voluntary sectors in service delivery there is a need to ensure that the developments taking place in health and social care services are translated more widely and supported by a robust evidence base of the outcomes.

+Conclusion

+This review demonstrates that there is currently little information on SCSWs taking on clinical roles within the social care area, as only five relevant articles were identified.
+This demonstrates a large gap in the research literature regarding the education of SCSWs to deliver ICIs.
+This is an important area and there needs to be wider research into the provision of training of paid SCSWs to deliver ICIs.

 References